Jungjin Lee: Recognition

-Lee's photographic practice is important within the context of contemporary Korean photography, but also more broadly she is part of a contemporary photographic movement of photographers pushing the physical boundaries of photography as a medium to expose and communicate the essence of a subject.
-For Lee, effacing the technological capabilities of her camera allows her to explore the symbolic boundaries of landscape as a genre.
+Lee's photographic practice is important within the context of contemporary Korean photography.

 Photo scholar and critic Eugenia Parry explores Lee's series through the lens of Buddhist spirituality in the essay that accompanies Lee's photobook Wind.
 Parry observes that in Lee's photographs she contrasts discarded props of human life with the land, symbolically acting as her on Buddhist teacher, asking viewers to "view ordinary things, love change, tolerate absolute incomprehensibility.
 Contemplate the temporal, recognize the celestial".

 Photo critic and historian Vicki Goldberg observes that Lee's landscapes represent her own, "introspective states and thoughts."
-While the majority of Lee's work focuses on the land; in several series she explores other subjects in the series including Pagodas (1998); crumbling Buddhist sculptures, Buddhas (2002); every objects, Thing (2003–06) and portraits, Breath (2009–).
+While the majority of Lee's work focuses on the land; in several series she explores other subjects including Pagodas (1998); crumbling Buddhist sculptures, Buddhas (2002); everyday objects, Thing (2003–06) and portraits, Breath (2009–).